wdgstl/ds2002-course/dataprojects/dp1.md

         'indie',
         2007
     )
+    ```

-8. Repeat this process until you have 10 entries in your database.
+9. Repeat this process until you have 10 entries in your database.

-## 3. Connect FastAPI to the Database
+## 3. Connect FastAPI to your Database

 You have now installed the necessary libraries and software for FastAPI to communicate with a database, you have updated your `Dockerfile` to match those changes, and you have created a data table with data in it.